Diagg/EndPoint-CloudKit-Bootstrap/Readme.md

 Install-Module EndpointCloudKit
 Import-module EndpointCloudKit
 ```
 I you need to install Endpoint Cloud Kit on an MDM managed device, the bootstrap is what you need!
-There is no need to do the traditional download and then create a package.
+There is no need to do the traditional download and then create a package!
-The idea here is to retrieve the script from github wherever you are.
+The idea here is to retrieve the script from github wherever you are!
 To do this, you should embed those lines at the beginning of your own scripts:
 ```powershell
 try
     {